A topic from the subject of Inorganic Chemistry in Chemistry.

 Observations:

-In the test tube containing the AgNO3 solution, a white precipitate will form immediately.
-The precipitate will settle to the bottom of the test tube, leaving a clear liquid above it.
-In the test tube containing only NaCl solution, no precipitate will form.
+In the test tube containing the AgNO3 solution, a white precipitate of silver chloride (AgCl) will form immediately.
+The precipitate will settle to the bottom of the test tube over time, leaving a clear, colorless supernatant liquid above it.
+In the test tube containing only NaCl solution, no change will be observed.

-• The addition of AgNO3 solution to NaCl solution causes a precipitation reaction to occur.
+• The addition of AgNO3 solution to NaCl solution causes a double displacement precipitation reaction to occur.

-• The precipitate is a solid that forms when two solutions containing soluble ions are mixed.
+• The precipitate, AgCl, is a solid that forms when two soluble ionic compounds react, and is insoluble in water.

-• The formation of a precipitate is a common way to separate ions from a solution.
+• The formation of a precipitate is a common way to identify the presence of specific ions in a solution (qualitative analysis) or to separate ions from a solution.

 Significance: